Shivam5560/INTEL_SMIT/README.md

 pip install -r requirements.txt
 ```

-8. Open the ipynb file 'Code_FreshwaterPrediction.ipynb' and change the path in the ipynb file from circled part to the path of file in your system.
+8. Open the ipynb file 'intel_smit.ipynb' and change the path in the ipynb file from circled part to the path of file in your system.
 ![WhatsApp Image 2023-03-19 at 11 31 48 PM](https://user-images.githubusercontent.com/59795223/226197342-9cff07b5-734c-498e-b7b9-ac9c84a0cf1f.jpeg)

-9. Run the following command  for locally running of the web app fro predicting the target variable's output.
+9. Run the following command  for locally running of the web app for predicting the target variable's output.
 ```
 streamlit run app.py
 ```